dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 * **Age**: Every non-dissolving neuron has an age, which denotes how long it has been in the non-dissolving state.
 A neuron's dissolve delay and age increases the neuron's voting power.

-* **Maturity (positive number – percent)**:  When neurons vote, over time the NNS increases their maturity to reward them.
+* **Maturity**:  When neurons vote, over time the NNS increases their maturity to reward them.
 Maturity can be converted into ICP by spawning (see below).

 ## Interacting with neurons
 All interactions with a neuron go through the following API on the NNS governance canister.
 This includes everything in a neuron's lifetime such as the neuron's creation, modifications and voting, and unstaking the ICP tokens.